metalivedev/www.docker.io/_pages/the-whole-story.md

 Figure 9: Containers vs. Traditional VMs

-Since all of the containers share the same operating system (and, where appropriate, binaries and libraries), they are significantly smaller than VMs, making it possible to store 100s of VMs on a physical host (versus a strictly limited number of VMs).
-In addition, since they utilize the host operating system, restarting a VM does not mean restarting or rebooting the operating system.
+Since all of the containers share the same operating system (and, where appropriate, binaries and libraries), they are significantly smaller than VMs, making it possible to store 100s of containers on a physical host (versus a strictly limited number of VMs).
+In addition, since they utilize the host operating system, restarting a container does not mean restarting or rebooting the operating system.
 Thus, containers are much more portable and much more efficient for many use cases.

 With Docker Containers, the efficiencies are even greater.
 With a traditional VM, each application, each copy of an application, and each slight modification of an application requires creating an entirely new VM.